Toombs County, Georgia

-Toombs County is a county located in the east central portion of the U.S. state of Georgia.
+Toombs County is a county located in the southern portion of the U.S. state of Georgia.
 As of the 2020 census, the population was 27,030.
 The county seat is Lyons and the largest city is Vidalia.
 The county was created on August 18, 1905.

-Toombs County is part of the Vidalia, Georgia Micropolitan Statistical Area.
+Toombs County is part of the Vidalia micropolitan statistical area.

 History

-Toombs County was founded as the 144th county in Georgia by the State Legislature on August 18, 1905 and organized on October 9 of that year.
+Toombs County was founded as the 144th county in Georgia by the State Legislature on August 18, 1905, and organized on October 9 of that year.
 The county was originally formed from portions of Tattnall and Montgomery Counties; a small piece of Emanuel County was added in 1907 to give Toombs County its present-day boundaries.

-The County is named for Robert Toombs, United States representative and senator.
-During the Civil War, Toombs also served in the Confederate Provisional Congress, as Secretary of State of the Confederate States, and a brigadier general in the Confederate Army.